Esser50K/EvilTwinFramework/README.md

 The args can be any of the column names listed in the table.
 The filter keywords are 'where' for inclusive filtering or 'only' for exclusive filtering, examples:

-This will add the access point whose id is 5 to the deauthentication list:
+This will add the access point whose id is 5 to the deauthentication list (this is adding a single and specific AP):

 > add aps where id = 5